We use these AI tools for technical writing (not ChatGPT)

 And now the stakes are higher.
 Developers are asking LLMs instead of Googling.
 Those LLMs are pulling answers from the articles you publish.
 Which means the quality of your technical content does not just affect your blog traffic anymore.
 It affects what AI tells developers about your product at scale, with your name attached.

-This is the stack our technical writers actually use across our client work, broken down by where each tool fits in the process.
+What follows is the AI stack our technical writers use in client work, organized by where each tool fits into the process and the specific problems it helps solve.

 Research